DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 - Create Interface that runs asyncronusly, Overturn Generic tasks objects.
 Our first method is named get items & returns an `IEnumerable` Collection of type product.
 So a IEnumerable collection is passed as a type argument to the tast object as discussed this is so the method implement this method defination can runs asycronusly.

+- Now we've define the interface that we want to class name ProductRepository to implement.
+So lets create a class directly with in the repository directory named product repository & the first things we need to do is write the code to implement the `IProductRepository` Interface.

 ### QA
 ---